Written by Mal Webb

 Well, g'day, my name is Knowsy, that's Knowsy with a "K"

-'Cos I like knowing stuff and learning things, it's what I do all
+'Cos I love knowing stuff and learning things, it's what I do all day

-People come to me with doubts on subjects I know nought about
+People come to me with doubts on subjects I know nowt about

 Now, today we have two folks with rather different views on sound